tapis-project/documentation/source/technical/files.rst

 =====

 The files service is the central point of interaction for doing all file operations in the Tapis ecosystem.
 Users can preform file listing, uploading, operations such as move/copy/delete and also transfer files between systems.
+All Tapis files APIs accept JSON as inputs.

 ----------
 Overview